Persistent exhaustion, trouble breathing, confusion, loss of memory

 1 Mozzafarian D, Benjamin EJ, Go AS, et al. on behalf of the American Heart Association Statistics Committee and Stroke Statistics Subcommittee.
 Heart disease and stroke statistics—2016 update: a report from the American Heart Association.
 Circulation.
 2016;133:e38-e360.

-Ancora Heart developed AccuCinch as a new treatment option for the millions of heart failure and FMR patients who are unlikely to survive the risks of open-heart surgery.
+Ancora Heart developed the AccuCinch system as a new treatment option for the millions of patients suffering from heart failure and FMR.

-AccuCinch is the first of a new class of therapies that repairs the left ventricle and directly targets the cause of heart failure and FMR.
+AccuCinch is the first of a new class of therapies that repairs the left ventricle and directly targets the cause of heart failure.

 How it works